 The history of Oulanka National Park is filled with northeastern Finnish cultural features.
 The encounter between Finnish farmers and the Sami people has left its mark in the local names, for example.
 In the Sami language, ‘kiutaköngäs' means ‘large rapids in a deep gully'.
 ‘Oulanka' comes from a Finnish word ‘oula' or ‘oulu', meaning ‘floodwater'.

 The flood meadows of Oulanka are an indication of the creativity of the local people in obtaining valuable natural hay for livestock.
 Another feature of the area's history is the time of the ‘logging fever', during which loggers floated down the Oulankajoki River while standing on logs.

 Slash-and-burn clearings where trees have been cut down to feed reindeer represent an exceptional feature of Finnish forest history.
 In the late 19th century, the Finnish paper industry became interested in the same spruce trees, and would gladly have bought spruces from Metsähallitus, the body in charge of supervising and managing Finnish state-owned land.

-- A book on the history of Oulanka, "Oulanka - kuohujen keskeltä kansallispuistoksi", will be published in september 2006.
+- A book on the history of Oulanka, "Oulanka - kuohujen keskeltä kansallispuistoksi", was published in September 2006.

 Oulanka National Park